lorin/booknotes/Drift-Into-Failure.md

     - Adaptation and history
     - Complex versus complicated
     - Complexity and drift
+    - What is emergence?
+    - Organized complexity
+    - Accidents as emergent properties
+    - Phase shifts and tipping points
+    - Optimized at the edge of chaos
 7. Manging the complexity of drift
+    - Complexity, control and influence
+    - Diversity as a safety value
+    - Turning the five features of drift into levers of influence
+    - Resource scarcity and competition
+    - Sensitive dependency and small steps
+    - Unruly technology
+    - Contribution of the protective structure
+    - Drifting into success
+    - From a paperclip to a house
+    - Complexity, drift, and accountability
+    - Enron's drift into failure
+    - A post-Newtonian ethic for failure in complex systems

 ## Failure is always an option